 crazyplugin3

 The first line should contain the name of the library object file, with no extension.
 The other lines list the names of the components.
-Each value should be on a separate line, and the #
+Each value should be on a separate line.
+The #

-character at the start of the line indicates a comment.
+character at the start of a line indicates a comment.

 The following options can be specified on the command line, while some can be specified in the [mysqld]